 This gives you much more up-to-date detail on what is taking place, particularly as many events tend to come in after we have published our newsletters.
 This weekly update by email will really keep you in touch with what is happening.
 To find out more about our Prayer Mail and how to sign up to receive it click here.

-You can download the latest copy here
+You can download the a copy here